ctaggart/froto/docs/type-provider/type-provider.md

 ## Example

-This is an example of `protocol.proto` file - description of a simple protocol using `proto2` syntax.
+This is an example of `protocol.proto` file which describes simple protocol using `proto2` syntax.

 ```
 package sample.people;